TechJene/Jene-hello-world/README.md

 Hey, this is Jene.

-I want share this tutorial with you.
+I want to share this tutorial with you.

 Hope it can give you a hand.